-Everbearing Raspberry bush
+Everbearing Raspberry Bush

-Some varieties of everbearing raspberry such as "Oregon 1030" is suitable to grow in hot weather.
+Some varieties of everbearing raspberry such as “Oregon 1030” are suitable to grow in hot weather.
 It is very heat and drought tolerant.
-The other types such as "Heritage" evergreen raspberries have vigorous vines.
+The other types such as “Heritage” evergreen raspberries have vigorous vines.
 It produces dark red berries with a mild and dry flavor.

-The other popular varieties of everbearing raspberries are August Red, Autumn Bliss, Fall Red, and Polana.
+The other popular varieties of ever-bearing raspberries are August Red, Autumn Bliss, Fall Red, and Polana.

-Black Raspberry bush
+Black Raspberry Bush

 The plant of black raspberries is formed when the arching cane tips root in the soil.
-"Munger" is a popular black raspberry variety which grows large, firm, shiny black fruit.
+“Munger” is a popular black raspberry variety that grows large, firm, shiny black fruit.
 Many people use it to eat fresh or freeze it for later use.